ms/buildtogether.tech/communicate/index.md

 ### When to start saying "no"

 As we will see in <span x="process"/>, one purpose of a schedule is to tell you when to start cutting corners.
-Similarly, one of the main reasons to keep issues in one place is to help you prioritize them when time starts to run short.
+Similarly, one of the main reasons to keep <span i="issue tracker!helping triage; triage!using issue tracker">issues</span> in one place is to help you prioritize work when time starts to run short.

 </div>

 ## Labeling Issues

 The bigger a project gets, the harder it is to find things.
-Issue trackers therefore let project members add <span g="issue_label">labels</span> to issues to make things easier to search and organize.
+Issue trackers therefore let project members add <span g="issue_label" i="issue!classifying">labels</span> to issues to make things easier to search and organize.
 Labels are also often called tags; whatever term is used, each one is just a descriptive word or two.

 GitHub allows project owners to define any labels they want.
 A small project should always use some variation on these three:

-Bug*
+Bug
 :   Something should work but doesn't.

 Enhancement